Mbuvi: Background

-Mbuvi went to Kionyweni Primary School in Machakos County, and then moved to Unity Primary in Umoja Estate in Nairobi when his parents got transfers.
+Dr Mbuvi went to Kionyweni Primary School in Machakos County, and then moved to Unity Primary in Umoja Estate in Nairobi when his parents got transfers.
 His father worked as an auditor and his mother was a banker.
 He later joined Lenana School, where he played rugby.
 He then joined Moi University for a Bachelor of Science degree in Physics and later pursued a Master's degree in Computer Based Information Systems, at the University of Sunderland, UK.

-Mbuvi however decided to pursue his music career instead of what he had studied.
+Dr Mbuvi however decided to pursue his music career instead of what he had studied.